MultipedRobotics/pyxl320/README.rst

 ``set_id.py``        changes the ID number for a given servo
 ==================== ==============================================================

-A simple example to turn the servo and turn the LED to green:
+A simple example to turn the servo and turn the LED to green using a USB serial
+converter:

 .. code-block:: python

 	from pyxl320 import xl320
 	from pyxl320 import ServoSerial, Packet, utils

-	serial = ServoSerial('/dev/serial0')  # tell it what port you want to use serial.open()
+	serial = ServoSerial('/dev/tty.usbserial')  # tell it what port you want to use serial.open()

 	pkt = Packet.makeServoPacket(1, 158.6)  # move servo 1 to 158.6 degrees